2030 FIFA World Cup bids: Egypt–Greece–Saudi Arabia

 Currently, an AFC member cannot host the 2030 edition, as Qatar hosted the 2022 edition.
 However, FIFA President Gianni Infantino alluded to potential rule changes allowing Asian countries to bid.
 Saudi Arabia planned a cross-confederation bid with UEFA member Greece and CAF member Egypt, after considering a bid with Italy or Morocco.
+In recent years, the three nations have developed strong political, economic, and military ties.

 Greece originally bid with Bulgaria, Romania and Serbia for Euro 2028 and the 2030 World Cup.
-Despite the approval of the countries' governments, culminating in the bid's announcement in February 2019, and a memorandum of understanding being signed in April, the bid was abandoned in 2022 when Greece joined Saudi Arabia instead.
+Despite the approval of the countries' governments, culminating in the bid's announcement in February 2019, a memorandum of understanding being signed in April, and an official announcement a few weeks before the start of the 2022 FIFA World Cup in Qatar, the bid was abandoned in 2022 when Greece joined Saudi Arabia instead.
 Saudi Arabia sought to further develop its diplomatic and military relations with Greece, and offered to fund the construction of new stadiums in Greece for the tournament.
 The proposal attracted controversy for accusations of sportswashing Saudi Arabia's poor human rights record, and the country's unfavourable summer climate.
 Egypt's sports minister Ashraf Sobhy and Egyptian Football Association President Hany Abo Rida both expressed interest in hosting, but in April 2023, Sobhy revealed that Egypt was not planning a bid.
 By June, planning for the bid ceased.

 On 1 September 2023 media reported Saudi Arabia to switch its FIFA World Cup focus from a 2030 joint bid to a 2034 sole bid.